Definition of AGVs and AMRs

 Shift from AGVs to AMRs

-Among AGVs, those that do not require guide and estimate their own position based on information from built-in sensors are generally called AMRs (autonomous mobile robots).
-They are also called a guideless AGV.
+Among AGVs, those that do not require induction and estimate their own position from information from mounted sensors are generally called AMRs (autonomous mobile robots).
+In Japanese, they are called non-guided driving AGVs or autonomous driving transport robots.

-Unlike AGVs, which come in various navigation methods, most AMRs use the laser SLAM navigation method.
+Unlike AGVs, which have a variety of driving methods, most AMRs use the laser SLAM driving method.

 Did you understand the definitions of AGVs and AMRs?
 On the next page, we will explain in more detail the differences between AGVs and AMRs.